 A broad contextual overview of urban life that examines the relationship of people to their environment from an interdisciplinary perspective.
-Offered every year.
-3 credits.

 UR 103 Introduction to Women's Studies

 This course uses a variety of academic disciplines to study the situation of women around the world.
 Offered every 2 years.
 3 credits.